-NS acknowledged the appropriateness of shorthaul arrangements in so far as they avoid inefficient bypass.
-There was no suggestion that the principles for shorthaul needed reviewing.
-However the proposal is about amending the extent of Eligible Amounts to which the discount is applied.
-The decision about implementation of this proposal would therefore have to assess the merit of the change against the status quo i.e. retaining the current method of determination of the Election Entry Proportion.
+NS acknowledged the appropriateness of shorthaul arrangements in so far as they avoid inefficient bypass and said that there was no suggestion that the principles for shorthaul needed reviewing.
+He added that the proposal is about amending the extent of Eligible Amounts to which the discount is applied and the decision about implementation of this proposal would therefore have to assess the merit of the change against the status quo i.e. retaining the current method of determination of the Election Entry Proportion.
 NS noted that the documentation available to Workgroup suggested a mistake had been made.
 NS questioned if National Grid has a view that it has made an error by applying the wrong formula for the multiple routes.
 CW stated that National Grid's view is there was no historical error and that the proposal now was looking at changing the arrangements.